xingyu-fu/xingyu-fu.github.io/index.md

 Thank you for visiting my page!

-I am a PhD candidate in Operations Management at the School of Business and Management, Department of ISOM, the Hong Kong University of Science and Technology (HKUST).
+I am a PhD candidate in Operations Management at the School of Business and Management, Department of ISOM, the Hong Kong University of Science and Technology.

 My research interests include:
 - sustainable operations (e.g., carbon emission policy)
+- socially responsible operations
 - platform operations
-- socially responsible operations

-The methods I use include
-- mechanism design

 ### Education
 - Ph.D., Operations Management, HKUST, 2020-2025 (expected).